Actress Jameela Jamil Slams Celebrities Like Khloe Kardashian Pitching Detox Tea, Says It Gives Diarrhea

-It is absolutely no secret that in recent years, the rise of social media has contributed to normalizing the objectification of women.
+It is absolutely no secret that, in recent years, the rise of social media has contributed to normalizing the objectification of women.
 Countless celebrities have inked deals with companies creating beauty and dieting products, like Flat Tummy Tea, and are posting photos of themselves to their millions of followers across social media, crediting the product for quick and easy weight loss.

-These posts tend to garner thousands of likes and comments from followers and fans but not everyone is supportive of the anti-body positive message being promoted.
+These posts tend to garner thousands of likes and comments from followers and fans, but not everyone is supportive of the message being promoted.
 According to a report from the Daily Mail, The Good Place actress Jameela Jamil chimed in to share her thoughts on the matter.
-Jamil, who seems tired seeing the countless ads of famous women, like Cardi B and the Kardashians encouraging other women to pick up weight loss teas, didn’t hold much back when she took to social media to express her disdain.
+Jamil, who seemed tired of seeing the countless ads of famous women like Cardi B and the Kardashians encouraging other women to pick up weight loss teas, didn’t hold much back when she took to social media to express her disdain.

 She took a screenshot of ads from Cardi and Khloé Kardashian’s Instagram pages and reposted them with her own message.